thosgood/this-weeks-finds/markdown/1-50/week32.md

-week32
+# Week 32

 Well, I visited Georgia Tech last week to spread the gospel of "knots and quantum gravity," and came across a most fascinating development.
-I'm sure readers of sci.math and sci.math.research have taken note of the New York Journal of Mathematics.
+I'm sure readers of `sci.math` and `sci.math.research` have taken note of the _New York Journal of Mathematics_.
 This is one of the first refereed electronic journals of mathematics.
-Neil Calkin at Georgia Tech is helping to start up another one \-\-- the Electronic Journal of Combinatorics.
+Neil Calkin at Georgia Tech is helping to start up another one --- the _Electronic Journal of Combinatorics_.
 Though it's unlikely, perhaps some among you are still unaware (or unconvinced) of how essential it is that we develop fully refereed free-of-charge electronic journals of mathematics and physics.
-The first and most obvious reason is that computer-based media offer all sorts of flexibility that print media lack \-\-- more on this later.
+The first and most obvious reason is that computer-based media offer all sorts of flexibility that print media lack --- more on this later.
 But the other reason is that the monopoly of print journals *must* be broken.

-For example, U. C. Riverside does not subscribe to Communications in Mathematical Physics, despite the fact that this is *the* crucial journal in that subject, because this journal costs \$3,505 a year!
+For example, U. C. Riverside does not subscribe to _Communications in Mathematical Physics_, despite the fact that this is *the* crucial journal in that subject, because this journal costs \$3,505 a year!
 The ridiculous price is, of course, in part precisely because this is the crucial journal in that subject, in part because the journal uses antiquated and expensive production methods involving paper, and in part because, being a big operation, it is basically run by a publishing house rather than mathematical physicists.
-Luckily, with the advent of the preprint mailing lists hep-th and gr-qc, I don't *need* to read Communications in Mathematical Physics very often!
+Luckily, with the advent of the preprint mailing lists `hep-th` and `gr-qc`, I don't *need* to read Communications in Mathematical Physics very often!
 I simply get my list of abstract each day by email from Los Alamos, and send email to get the papers I want, in LaTeX or TeX form.
 The middleman has been cut out
-\-\-- at least for the moment.
+--- at least for the moment.

-One problem with preprint mailing lists, though, is that the preprints have not gone through the scutiny of the referee process.
+One problem with preprint mailing lists, though, is that the preprints have not gone through the scrutiny of the referee process.
 This is, frankly, much less of a problem for the *readers* than is commonly imagined, because this scrutiny is less intense than people who have never refereed papers think!
 Many refereed papers have errors, and I